Captain-FLAM/PERFECTwall/README.md

 Multiply that by billions of PCs...
 To reduce global warming, let's start by reducing the access of our PCs !!

-### MINIMUM REQUIREMENTS

-1. Windows 8 / **Windows 10** / Windows 11
-2. Visual C++ Runtime 2015
-3. Framework .NET 4.5 (or +)

-[2] - If it is not installed, you can [download it here](https://www.microsoft.com/en-in/download/details.aspx?id=48145) (14 Mo) or the [newer version](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) 2015-2022 (25 MB)
-[3] - There is nothing to do for Windows 8/8.1/10, as the Framework .NET version 4.5 (or upper) is automatically installed with Windows.

-### INSTALLATION

-- Ensure that the application has Administrator privileges, else the WinDivert will fail to load.
-- Windows Server 2016 must have secure boot disabled.

 ### SOLUTIONS USED